-A number of standard pay items are already available in your account.
+A number of default pay items come included with your PayHero Company.
 Those with a padlock next to their name are permanent and cannot be edited or deleted.
-Other default pay items without a padlock can be edited or archived if they aren’t required.
+Any other pay items without a padlock can be edited or archived as needed.

 Reimbursement pay items can be used to compensate employees for employment-related expenses without incurring tax.

-Superannuation pay items represent contributions to a superannuation fund.
-KiwiSaver Employer Contribution is a permanent item that will automatically apply to the default pay for KiwiSaver members.
+Superannuation pay items represent contributions into a superannuation fund.
+PayHero includes KiwiSaver Employer Contribution as a default but you can create custom contributions as necessary.

 Learn more in our Pay Items - Superannuation support article.